 True happiness emanates from self-esteem, which is the cornerstone of successful relationships, work, and life.
 Self-esteem reflects how you treat and talk to yourself.
 If you’re a perfectionist, deep down you may not think you or your accomplishments are good enough.
-Although self-esteem can fluctuate with life’s ups and downs, high self-esteem helps you return to feeling okay.
+Although self-esteem can fluctuate with life’s ups and downs, healthy self-esteem helps you return to feeling okay.
 You don’t blame yourself or take others’ opinions personally.
-Healthy self-esteem allows you to honor and trust yourself, to meet your needs, and to live authentically in accordance with your values and feelings.
+Self-esteem allows you to honor and trust yourself, to meet your needs, and to live authentically in accordance with your values and feelings.

 Recovery from codependency begins with developing self-esteem, self-acceptance, and self-love.
-It’s a journey of self-reclamation.
-You can start by developing your spiritual side, having fun, and being kind and gentle with yourself.
-Express yourself, pursue your passions, and don’t allow others to abuse you.
-Changing codependent habits is impossible to do alone without support and a guide to show the way.
-Read all you can, and attend a 12-Step Program or seek psychotherapy.
+It’s a journey of self-reclamation – a discovery of who you really are beneath learned, false ideas.
+You gain the ability to express yourself assertively, pursue your passions, and prevent others from abusing you.
+Recovery also includes having fun, being kind and gentle with yourself, and for many people, developing their spiritual side.
+Changing codependent habits is impossible to do alone without the support of others and a guide to show the way.
+Read all you can and attend a 12-Step Program or seek psychotherapy.

-My recovery from codependency led me to leave a law practice and become a Marriage and Family Therapist and specialize in addiction and codependency.
-I’ve worked with individuals and couples for over 27 years and wrote Codependency for Dummies – the most comprehensive book on codependency available.
-It consists of twenty chapters that cover symptoms, causes, and self-assessment information and provides a complete step-by-step healing program.
-Because shame lies at the core of codependency, trauma, and addiction, in 2014 I wrote Conquering Shame and Codependency: 8 Steps to Free the True You.
+My recovery from codependency led me to leave a law practice to become a Marriage and Family Therapist and specialize in addiction and codependency.
+I’ve worked with individuals and couples for over 28 years and wrote Codependency for Dummies – the most comprehensive book on codependency available.
+It consists of twenty-one chapters that cover symptoms, causes, self-assessment information and tools for change.
+It provides a complete step-by-step healing program.
+I also wrote Conquering Shame and Codependency: 8 Steps to Free the True You that provides eight steps to heal toxic shame, which lies at the core of codependency, trauma, and addiction.

 “Darlene is a pro at bringing the truth out of a patient.
 She helps you peel back the many layers of your troubles.
 She’s calm and serene and that feeling supplies a comfortable atmosphere to be honest without judgment.”
 D.G., Los Angeles